thebacons/FirePlaceMonitor/README.md

 Thus, the idea for this fireplace temperature monitoring system was born.
 The system combines hardware and software to monitor the temperature of the fireplace in real-time, alert me when the temperature reaches certain thresholds, and allow me to control the fireplace remotely.
 This project has not only provided a practical solution to my problem but also served as a fascinating exploration of the intersection of software development, hardware, and everyday life.

+# FirePlaceMonitor App Overview
+The fireplace management App, is therefore a project of my passion for blending technology with everyday comfort.
+I've designed this application using the powerful ESP8266 Wemos D2 R1 Mini and the DS18B20 temperature sensor shield, creating a seamless blend of hardware and software that offers an intuitive user experience.

+With the FirePlaceMonitor App, I've made it possible for you to monitor your fireplace's temperature in real-time.
+The dynamic web dashboard, a feature I'm particularly proud of, updates instantly with every new temperature value received from the server, ensuring you always have the most accurate data at your disposal.

+But I didn't stop there!
+I've integrated Fuzzy Logic into the app, an advanced algorithm that analyzes the temperature data and determines the state of your fireplace.
+It alerts you when the temperature is too hot, too cold, or changing, taking the guesswork out of maintaining the perfect fire.

+And for the finishing touch?
+I've incorporated Text-to-Speech (TTS) alerts into the app, providing audible notifications based on the fireplace's temperature conditions.
+You can even customize the TTS messages and temperature thresholds to suit your preferences.

+In essence, the FirePlaceMonitor App is more than just a temperature monitoring tool, making it possible to manage your fireplace efficiently and effectively.

 # Functional Specification Document

 **Project Overview**